andrzejzmuda/django3/README.md

  The order is then added to the database.
 Each day after 9.30 AM the reports with the orders for the particular day is automatically sent to the caterer.
 The application allows to create an array of different reports useful for HR dept and accountancy dept.

+## instructions
+The app give an idea of a CRUD app, using file upload and signals that work with folders.